BATELLE DARBY METRO PARK

 - a written description of the pertinent identification features: leaf arrangement, complexity, and other traits that, taken together, distinguish that particular species.

-- where you saw the tree, both the site locations and the habitat (type of environment, i.e., swamp forest.
+- where you saw the tree, both the site locations and the habitat (the type of environment, i.e., swamp forest).